brunoklein99/bigdata-uoc-notes/README.md

 1. Set of rules to come up with association with items or events. e.g. when they occur together
 2. **Market basket analysis** (customer behavior)

+## Step 4: Communicating Results

+* What are the main results
+* What added value to these results provide / what can the model add to the application
+* Results vs Success criteria at the beggining of the project
+* Aggregate facts to back the above
+* Results could be puzzling or divergent from expectation
+* Visualizations as previous steps